betterscientificsoftware/bssw.io/CuratedContent/OnlineLearningTLF.Git.md

 <!--- browser security problems
 - [GitGame](https://www.git-game.com/)
 -The git-game is a terminal based game that teaches both new and advances users some pretty cool features of the git scm (source control management) system.
-The theme of the game is a scavanger hunt.
+The theme of the game is a scavenger hunt.
 Using git's commands you find clues that will help you solve the "puzzle".
 --->

 <!---